TWUOnline/LDRS663/_pages/unit-1-topic-1.md

 #### Community of Inquiry

 This brings us to the idea of a 'Community of Inquiry' (CoI), which was first described by Garrison, Anderson, and Archer in their 2000 article "Critical Inquiry in a text-based environment".
-Garrison, et.al. theorize that there are three critical components, or "presences" that compose an interactive, online learning environment: Cognitive presence, social presence, and teaching presence.
+Garrison, et al. theorize that there are three critical components, or "presences" that compose an interactive, online learning environment: Cognitive presence, social presence, and teaching presence.
 The intersection of these three presences is the heart of an educational experience.

 ![Community of Inquiry Model](/Users/colin.madland/Documents/GitHub/LDRS663/_assets/CoI-Model.jpg)